OpenPipe/OpenPipe/README.md

 []

-Currently there's a public playground available at [https://promptlab.corbt.com/](https://promptlab.corbt.com/), but the recommended approach is to but the recommended approach is to [run locally](#running-locally).
+Currently there's a public playground available at [https://promptlab.corbt.com/](https://promptlab.corbt.com/), but the recommended approach is to [run locally](#running-locally).

 ## High-Level Features

 **Configure Multiple Prompts**

 Set up multiple prompt configurations and compare their output side-by-side.
 Each configuration can be configured independently.

 **Visualize Responses**

 Inspect prompt completions side-by-side.

 **Test Many Inputs**

 Prompt Lab lets you *template* a prompt.
 Use the templating feature to run the prompts you're testing against many potential inputs for broader coverage of your problem space than you'd get with manual testing.

 **🪄 Auto-generate Test Scenarios**

 Prompt Lab includes a tool to generate new test scenarios based on your existing prompts and scenarios.
 Just click "Autogenerate Scenario" to try it out!

 **Prompt Validation and Typeahead**

 We use OpenAI's OpenAPI spec to automatically provide typeahead and validate prompts.

 []

 **Function Call Support**

 Natively supports [OpenAI function calls](https://openai.com/blog/function-calling-and-other-api-updates) on supported models.

 []